AnarchoBooleanism/saphnet-portainer-configs/README.md

-# saphnet-portainer-configs
+# saphnet-compose-configs
-A set of configuration files for different Portainer stacks for Portainer to pull from and run
+A set of configuration files for different Docker Compose stacks for Komodo to pull from and run

 ## Where to deploy each stack